kaitlinwhite19/DataSci-Participation/Factors & Visualizations/README.md

 4) s10_visualization.rmd: the markdown script for the s10 assignment
 5) s10_visualization.html: the s10_visualization script's output html file
 6) s10_visualization.md: the s10_visualization script's output html file
+7) s10_visualization_files/figure-html: the folder containing the output graphs and tables from the s10 script